ianframe/retakeScheduler/README.md

 Improvements Needed:
 + Email system -- configure env variable and handle routing.
 + Sample quizzes with keys for each standard.

+This basis for this project is credited to Evan Weinberg: https://github.com/ianframe/weinbergCloud